BastilleRousseau/IndRSA/README.md

 The package main functions are `rsf_mod`, `pop_avg`, `aictab_ind` and `kfold_ind`.
 For a list of documented functions see the Reference manual.
 For examples of how to use the main functions, you can also look at the vignette (not available yet).

+## Important note ##
+As of now, the functions are implemented to take an "ID_Year" as input for individuals in rsf_mod.
+The underscore "_" is critical for proper use of later functions.
+Even if your indivduals are over the same period or over multiple years, adding _XXXX is required.
+This will be fixed in future update.